pbl0/rr-scripts/guide/README.md

 > **Important:** Most of my scripts will only work with the english language setting.

+* * *

 ### Updating a script

 Scripts will get updated whenever it's author pushes an update in their repository.
 ViolentMonkey defaults to checking updates once a day but you can also manually check for updates.
 > If you do not want to receive any updates just delete the `@downloadURL` line in the script headers.

+### Configuration Values
+Some scripts might have configurations values (GM_values) that you might want to change.
+ViolentMonkey easily allows this in the values tab while editing the script.
+Bromite doesn't seem to support these GM_values so most of my scripts won't work.

+Adguard and TamperMonkey don't seem to allow changing the values manually, so you might have to edit the script code to change the default values (however these changes will get erased whenever the script gets updated).

+* * *

 ### Further information